Adding Arduino Boards to Your Integrated Components Libraries

 Incorporating an Arduino board takes PCB design software with thorough component libraries that include a variety of Arduino models that you use as the backbone of your next device.
 It all starts with adding an Arduino board into your electronics schematic.
 You can easily add capabilities to these boards with external devices directly from your schematic editor.
 You can then capture your schematic and as an initial layout and watch your new idea come to life.

 If you ever plan to produce a real device built on an Arduino board, your design software needs to generate deliverables for your manufacturer that includes your Arduino board in your bill of materials.
-Rather than adding this information by hand, a great PCB design software package should add this information for your manufacturer/assembler automatically by grabbing data directly from your component libraries.
+Rather than adding this information by hand, a great PCB design software package should add this information for your manufacturer/assembler automatically by grabbing data directly from the Arduino library folder or a component library manager.

 - If you want to integrate multiple boards into a single system, an Arduino board helps you to take a modular approach to PCB design once you decide to integrate multiple boards.